Concentrated solar power: History

-No commercial concentrated solar was constructed from 1990 when SEGS was completed until 2006 when the Compact linear Fresnel reflector system at Liddell Power Station in Australia was built.
-Few other plants were built with this design although the 5 MW Kimberlina Solar Thermal Energy Plant opened in 2009.
+No commercial concentrated solar was constructed from 1990, when SEGS was completed, until 2006, when the Compact linear Fresnel reflector system at Liddell Power Station in Australia was built.
+Few other plants were built with this design, although the 5 MW Kimberlina Solar Thermal Energy Plant opened in 2009.

 In 2007, 75 MW Nevada Solar One was built, a trough design and the first large plant since SEGS.
-Between 2009 and 2013, Spain built over 40 parabolic trough systems, standardized in 50 MW blocks.
+Between 2010 and 2013, Spain built over 40 parabolic trough systems, size constrained at no more than 50 MW by the support scheme.
+Where not bound in other countries, the manufacturers have adopted up to 200 MW size for a single unit, with a cost soft point around 125 MW for a single unit.

 Due to the success of Solar Two, a commercial power plant, called Solar Tres Power Tower, was built in Spain in 2011, later renamed Gemasolar Thermosolar Plant.
 Gemasolar's results paved the way for further plants of its type.
 Ivanpah Solar Power Facility was constructed at the same time but without thermal storage, using natural gas to preheat water each morning.

 Most concentrated solar power plants use the parabolic trough design, instead of the power tower or Fresnel systems.
 There have also been variations of parabolic trough systems like the integrated solar combined cycle (ISCC) which combines troughs and conventional fossil fuel heat systems.

-CSP was originally treated as a competitor to photovoltaics, and Ivanpah was built without energy storage, although Solar Two had included several hours of thermal storage.
-By 2015, prices for photovoltaic plants had fallen and PV commercial power was selling for 1/3 of recent CSP contracts.
+CSP was originally treated as a competitor to photovoltaics, and Ivanpah was built without energy storage, although Solar Two included several hours of thermal storage.
+By 2015, prices for photovoltaic plants had fallen and PV commercial power was selling for 1/3 of contemporary CSP contracts.
 However, increasingly, CSP was being bid with 3 to 12 hours of thermal energy storage, making CSP a dispatchable form of solar energy.
 As such, it is increasingly seen as competing with natural gas and PV with batteries for flexible, dispatchable power.